RemyDinh/DA-Jobmarket/README.md

 4. _salary_ column was cleaned and standardized to show the annual wage for all of the job postings, resulting in the new column _numeric_salary_.
 5. _description_ column was searched through for the mentioning of Luke Barousse's (SOURCE) top 10 data analyst skills and for each skill a binary column was created.
 6. _description_ column was searched through for the mentioning of min. education requirement (HBO & WO and Bachelor & Master) and respectively binary columns were created.
 7. ChatGPT was used to label the required experience level, based on job descriptions.
-The prompt can be found under XXX and the output file under [ChatGpt Labeling Experience.csv](ChatGPT%20Labeling%20Experience.csv)
+The prompt can be found under [labeling_prompt.md](labeling_prompt.md) and the output file under [ChatGpt Labeling Experience.csv](ChatGPT%20Labeling%20Experience.csv)

 ### Analysis & Visualization (Dashboard)